OfficeDev/VBA-content/VBA/PowerPoint-VBA/articles/presentation-merge-method-powerpoint.md

 ## Example

-The following code sample merges the active presentation with a presentation saved to the user?s desktop.
+The following code sample merges the active presentation with a presentation saved to the user's desktop.

 ```vb